Shigeshigeru/FBNeo/README.md

 # FinalBurn Neo NeCo
-FinalBurn Neo Neco is Unofficial Version.
+FinalBurn Neo NeCo is Unofficial Version.

 This is an unofficial version that specializes in complete self-cooking and supports ROM images, etc. of game makers' official reprinted games, etc. that are not officially supported.
 To make the emulator world a place where the sun shines